ztyyLV/web-twain-docs/indepth/faqs/general/does-dwt-support-all-scanners.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs General Does DWT Support All Scanners
+title: Does Dynamic Web TWAIN support all scanners?
 keywords: Dynamic Web TWAIN, Documentation, General
 breadcrumbText: Does DWT Support All Scanners
-description: Dynamic Web TWAIN SDK Documentation FAQs Does DWT Support All Scanners
+description: Does Dynamic Web TWAIN support all scanners?
 ---

 # General

-## Does DWT support all scanners?
+## Does Dynamic Web TWAIN support all scanners?

-Not all scanners follow the standard protocols, therefore not all scanners are supported.
+Not all scanners follow the standard protocols (Windows-TWAIN, macOS-ICA, Linux-SANE), therefore not all scanners are supported.
 A known example is the ScanSnap series.
-Check out more [here](https://scansnapcommunity.net/why-doesnt-scansnap-have-twain-drivers/).